-To find out more about SPELD NZ support, call us on 0800 773 536 or take a look at our Information Pack here.
+To find out more about SPELD NZ support, call us on 0800 773 536 or take a look at our Information Pack below.

-Membership forms can be downloaded here from this website or we can email or post them to you, along with an information pack.
+Membership forms can be downloaded below or we can email or post them to you, along with an information pack.

 Read more about dyscalculia: